-If you are concerned about poor or unsafe practice or potential failures in the Trust or school's safeguarding regime, these should be raised with the CEO, Head of School / Executive Headteacher, Chair of the Local Board or Trust Safeguarding Lead in the first instance.
+If you are concerned about poor or unsafe practice or potential failures in the Trust or school's safeguarding regime, these should be raised with the CEO, Principal, Chair of the Local Board or Trust Safeguarding Lead in the first instance.
 Please refer to the Trust's whistleblowing policy.